Written by: Michael Den Boer on July 6th, 2006

-The Asylum is shorthanded after its lead Doctor Starr has nervous breakdown and has to be admitted into the asylum for treatment.
-Doctor Martin arrives for his interview with Doctor Starr only to find out about his sickness.
-Doctor Rutherford has taken over as the lead doctor of the asylum and if Doctor Martin is able to deduct without any clues which one of the patients is Doctor Starr he will be given a job at the asylum?
+Synopsis: The asylum is left shorthanded, after its lead physician Dr. Starr has nervous breakdown that led to him being admitted into the asylum for treatment.
+His replacement Dr. Martin, arrives for his interview only to discover about Dr. Starr’s nervous breakdown.
+Dr. Rutherford, who has taken over as the lead doctor of the asylum, informs Dr. Martin in order to gain employment.
+He has to discover without any clues, which one of the patients is Dr. Starr?

-The Asylum like most Amicus productions is a collection of stories which tie each other together in the end.
-There are a total of five stories that make up the films plot.
-The first and main story is that of Doctor Martin who interviews the various patience’s that tell him them their stories while he tries to figure out who is Doctor Starr?
-The second story is about husband who will do anything even commit murder to leave his wife for his mistress.
-The third story is a father who wants a tailor to make his son a suit out of the most unusual fabric.
-The fourth story is about a demented woman who has an imaginary friend who does bad things like kill those close to her.
-The final tale is about a patient who has the power to transfer his soul into dolls which he uses to do his evil bidding.
+Asylum, like majority of Amicus’s production’s, is a collection of stories which are linked by an outer framework that brings them all together in the end.
+There is a total of five stories that make up the films plot.
+The first and main story is that of Dr. Martin, who interviews the various patience’s at the asylum.
+The second story is about husband, who will do anything, even commit murder to leave his wife for his mistress.
+The third story is about father who wants a tailor to make his son a suit, out of the most unusual fabric.
+The fourth story is about a demented woman, whose imaginary friend does bad things to those who are close to her.
+The final tale is about a patient, who has the power to transfer his soul into dolls, which he uses to do his evil bidding.

 Asylum is presented in an anamorphic widescreen that preserves the films original 1.85:1 aspect ratio.
 Colors look nicely saturated and details look sharp through out.
 Outside of noticeable grain this is the best the film has ever looked on home video.

 This release comes with one audio option the films original English language track which is presented in a Dolby Digital mono.
 There are no problems with hiss, distortion or any other sounds defects.
 Outside of a few minor instances when the audio sounds a tad too thin the rest of the mix more then gets the job done.
 Removable subtitles have also been included.